Whoaa512/starred/README.md

 - [antfu/ni](https://github.com/antfu/ni) - 💡 Use the right package manager
 - [mattinsler/lucy](https://github.com/mattinsler/lucy) -
 - [sanity-io/sanity](https://github.com/sanity-io/sanity) - The Sanity Studio – Collaborate in real-time on structured content
-- [desktop/desktop](https://github.com/desktop/desktop) - Simple collaboration from your desktop
+- [desktop/desktop](https://github.com/desktop/desktop) - Focus on what matters instead of fighting with Git.
 - [garronej/denoify](https://github.com/garronej/denoify) - 🦕For NPM module authors that would like to support Deno but do not want to write and maintain a port.
 - [gajus/http-terminator](https://github.com/gajus/http-terminator) - Gracefully terminates HTTP(S) server.
 - [Ff00ff/mammoth](https://github.com/Ff00ff/mammoth) - A type-safe Postgres query builder for TypeScript.